wkolowski/CoqCat/README.md

  * Functors: defined different kinds of functors, proved their properties, defined the category of categories.
  * Natural transformations: defined functor categories, characterized natural isomorphisms.
  * Defind and proved properties of these categories: Set, Rel, Sgr, Mon, Grp, Pros, Pos etc. Also got other hierarchies based not on Set, but rather on Setoid, Apartoid etc.
- * Automation: got some quite useful genral tactics for working with categories (cat) and also tactics for particular categories (sgr, mon, grp, pros, pos etc.) - these can, for example, elegantly destruct objects of these categories.
+ * Automation: got some quite useful genral tactics for working with categories (cat) and also tactics for particular categories (sgr, mon, grp, pros, pos etc.) - they can, for example, elegantly destruct objects of these categories.

 Fix:
- * Prove that dual is involution with respect to equality and then remove the axiom I'm currently using.
  * Write new unique isomorphicness theorems for products (the isos have to be compatible with the projections).
  * Check whether big\_product is properly defined (there was an error in big\_product\_skolem).

 General:
  * Implement a tactic to decide equality of morphisms based on a tactic that decides whether two elements of a monoid are equal (was it described in Coq'Art?).
 This will be very hard, but fruitful.
- * Define dual instances for big products/coproducts/biproducts, equalizers and coequalizers.
  * Settle all the matters with axioms forever (is the combination indefinite description + proof irrelevance + functional extensionality ok?).
  * State and prove skolemized definitions and/or properties for coproducts, equalizers, coequalizers, big products, big coproducts.
  * Fix equalizers.
  * Define representability and adjoints.
  * Do stuff related to distributive categories.
+ * Refactor the products and coproducts — put them in separate files in a new directory.
+Make a new file about finite (and not just binary) products/coproducts and put there the theorems that relate binary products/coproducts with initial and terminal objects.

 Instances:
  * Solve the dependent type problems with setoid coproducts.